openeew/openeew/README.md

 * algorithms for the detection and characterization of earthquakes in real time
 * hardware designs so you can build your own IoT-based seismic sensors

-If you're interested in hosting a sensor in the OpenEEW seismic network, please send us an email at [openeew@grillo.io](mailto:openeew@grillo.io).
+If you're interested in hosting a sensor in the OpenEEW seismic network or in accessing real-time data, please send us an email at [openeew@grillo.io](mailto:openeew@grillo.io).

 ## Getting Started